-Great Openings qualified Commercial, GSA and State orders which meet the following requirements are eligible for 1.5% of net price incentive.
+Great Openings qualified Commercial, GSA and State orders which meet the following requirements are eligible for 3% of net price incentive.

-- Standard Product only.
-(Special Products, Locks, and other Replacement Part line items and orders, do not qualify) - · Commercial orders discounted 75% or less. - GSA and State contract orders discounted 72.8% or less.
-(GSA and State contracts with agency direct invoices will be calculated on dealer net prices.) - You must be registered and have an ACH Direct Deposit account in place - · To qualify you must claim your incentive in one of the following ways: - Include your name on purchase order - Communicate your salesperson code/P.O. identifier to our customer service dept. - Contact customer service within 5 days of order entry to claim your incentive - Great Openings will not be responsible for connecting your name with order.
+- 1518 Standard Product only. - · Commercial orders discounted 75% or less. - GSA and State contract orders discounted 72.8% or less.
+(GSA and State contracts with agency direct invoices will be calculated on dealer net prices.) - · You must be registered and have an ACH Direct Deposit account in place - To qualify you must claim your incentive in one of the following ways: - Include your name on purchase order - Communicate your salesperson code/P.O. identifier to our customer service dept. - Contact customer service within 5 days of order entry to claim your incentive - Great Openings will not be responsible for connecting your name with order.
 We will not accommodate retroactive incentive requests